-- For the dressing: In a medium bowl, whisk the egg yolk with 1 tsp of the lemon juice and a pinch of salt.
+- In a medium bowl, whisk the egg yolk with 1 tsp of the lemon juice, the mustard, and a pinch of salt.
 The color of the yolk will change to light yellow and then darken again.
 Once it darkens, it's ready to add the oil.

-- Once the oil is all incorporated, add the remaining lemon juice, Worcestershire sauce, mustard, and anchovies.
-Press or mince the reserved garlic from the croutons and add that as well.
-Mix it all together.
+- Once the oil is all incorporated, add the remaining lemon juice, Worcestershire sauce, mustard, anchovies, and garlic.
 Taste and adjust the seasonings, adding salt and more of the other flavors as needed.

-- For the salad: Divide the romaine lettuce among four plates.
-I like to slice up larger leaves and leave the smaller ones whole.
-Top each plate with croutons.
-Drizzle dressing over and arrange some parmesan shavings around the lettuce.
+- Drizzle dressing over and arrange some parmesan shavings around the lettuce.
 Add fresh anchovies if you wish.

 - Dressing: For more tips and information about the dressing visit my Homemade Caesar Dressing post.
 You may not need all the dressing.
 It will keep in the refrigerator for 2-3 days.
 Just give a stir or a shake before using it on your salad.